 Here is an overview of the NFPA truck standards:

 |Types 1 and 2 are structure; Types 3-7 are wildland|

 |Requirements||Type 1||Type 2||Type 3||Type 4||Type 5||Type 6||Type 7|

 |Ladders per NFPA 1901||Yes||Yes||N/A||N/A||N/A||N/A||N/A|

 |Maximum GVWR (lb)||N/A||N/A||N/A||N/A||26,000||19,500||14,000|

 N/A = Not Applicable

-Regardless of the type of truck required, Pierce Manufacturing can help support the concept, design and configuration of a custom apparatus to meet your fire department’s unique needs.
+Regardless of the type of fire truck required, Pierce Manufacturing can help support the concept, design and configuration of a custom apparatus to meet your fire department’s unique needs.

-Do you have questions about the types of trucks and how they are designed and manufactured?
+Do you have questions about the types of fire trucks and how they are designed and manufactured?
 Let us know in the comments!

 Take a look at other comparative blogs that may be of interest to you: